 - Minimal client involvement and communication

-The main idea of Time & Material contract is in its name, it is more flexible and transparent for a client.
-In a T&M contract, the customer usually gets an estimate on the number of hours needed for project implementation and an hourly rate to calculate the total software development cost.
+The main idea of the Time & Material approach is in its name, it is more flexible and transparent for a client.
+In a T&M engagement, the customer usually gets an estimate on the number of hours needed for project implementation and an hourly rate to calculate the total software development cost.
 Any additional work can be easily evaluated based on the preliminary discussed hourly rate.

 - Ideal for projects that don’t have clear requirements or expected to change